chevereto/v4-docs/guides/docker/pure-docker.md

 ## Run free edition with application upgrade

-If you want to run the free edition and manage the application upgrade within the application itself you need to pass `-e CHEVERETO_SERVICING=server` and setup a volume for the application files:
+If you want to run the free edition and manage the application upgrade within the application itself you need to pass `-e CHEVERETO_SERVICING=server` and setup persistent storage for the application files:

 > Note: For running this command you need to fill your own database credentials.